 Welcome to the Australian Maritime College (AMC)

-Welcome to the Australian Maritime College (AMC) at the University of Tasmania - Australia’s national institute for maritime and maritime-related education, training and research.
+Welcome to the Australian Maritime College (AMC) at the University of Tasmania - the National Institute for Maritime Education, Training and Research.
 AMC is one of the seven founding members of the International Association of Maritime Universities (IAMU), which represents five continents.

 AMC is globally recognised as being a centre for excellence.
 Our multi-million dollar suite of specialist teaching, learning and research facilities are internationally acclaimed and are utilised by government bodies and maritime-related businesses world-wide.
 In addition, our professionally experienced, teaching and research staff have extremely strong industry links.

 The Newnham (Launceston) site: a vibrant regional city known for its stunning architecture, beautiful natural setting and Mediterranean climate, along with many cultural activities and sporting events.
 The beach, snowfields, wilderness (and the mainland) are less than an hour away.

 Students are provided with flexible course options, with opportunities for full-time, part-time and online distance study.
 Whether it’s captaining a vessel, safeguarding marine environments, designing advanced ocean engineering structures, farming seafood or keeping the world’s goods moving; AMC offers a wide range of courses, including vocational certificates at many levels, bachelor degrees and diplomas; as well as postgraduate certificates and degrees, including doctorates.

 Our class sizes are small, meaning students and teaching staff work closely together (often knowing each other by first names) and our campuses offer a range of student accommodation options.
 There are also many generous scholarships on offer.